Identifiability, the KL property in metric spaces, and subgradient curves: Introduction

-as {\em identifiable} at the minimizer $\bar x = 0$ because, clearly, no sequence of points $x^k$ approaching $\bar x$ from outside $\M$ can have subgradients $y^k \in \partial f(x^k)$ approaching zero.
-In great generality, proximal-type optimization algorithms generate convergent iterates with corresponding subgradients approaching zero, and hence identify some associated structure.
-Examples include \cite{fb_ps,activ_ident}.

-In the search for illuminating themes in our understanding of iterative optimization algorithms, one appealing approach, pioneered in works like \cite{attouch-teboulle,attouch-bolte}, focuses on simple continuous-time analogues.
+A wide variety of algorithms for nonsmooth or constrained optimization generate convergent sequences of iterates that behave well with respect to some merit function.
+Specifically, some corresponding sequence of subgradients of the merit function converges to zero.
+Consequently, the algorithm identifies some associated structure --- in example (\ref{simple1}), the set $\M$.
+Examples include classical projected gradient or subgradient methods \cite{Burke-More88,Wright,Flam92}, the proximal point method \cite{ident_active} and composite generalizations such as the proximal gradient method \cite{prx_lin}, alternating projection and Gauss-Seidel schemes \cite{desc_semi,bolte_complex_kur}, some bundle methods \cite{noll-kl}, and the broad majorization-minimization framework \cite{bolte-pauwels-mm}, including sequential quadratic programming.
+Interesting contemporary examples include \cite{fb_ps,activ_ident}.

+Within optimization and its interface with machine learning, interest in non-Euclidean settings has grown rapidly, supported by expositions like \cite{absil,boumal2022intromanifolds}.
+In particular, \cite{zhang-sra} proved complexity bounds for the projected subgradient approach to geodesically convex optimization on Hadamard manifolds.
+Earlier work had already extended the proximal point philosophy far beyond Euclidean settings, in particular to Hadamard manifolds: \cite{ferreira-oliveira-02,li-lopez-martin-marquez-09,bento-ferreira-oliveira-10} study geodesically convex and nonconvex optimization, and alternating projection schemes.
+Extensions to more general geodesic spaces include \cite{jost,bacak-searston-sims-12,bacak} (in the case of nonpositive curvature) and \cite{lewis-lopez-nicolae-22}.
+A reappraisal of the fundamentals of identifiability from a purely metric perspective is therefore appealing.

+A complementary perspective on identifiability arises through analogues of iterative algorithms like the proximal point method but in continuous time \cite{brezis}.
 The same identification behavior illustrated above in discrete time also manifests itself in continuous time.
-In the example, locally absolutely continuous curves $x \colon \R_+ \to \Rn$ satisfying
+In the example, as we shall see later, locally absolutely continuous curves $x \colon \R_+ \to \Rn$ with initial points $x(0)$ near zero and satisfying

-(following standard variational-analytic terminology \cite{VA}) always converge to $\bar x$ and are eventually confined to $\M$.
-Figure \ref{fig:subcurve} plots two random examples of these {\em subgradient curves}.
+(following standard variational-analytic terminology \cite{VA}) always converge to zero and are eventually confined to $\M$.
+Figure \ref{fig:subcurve} shows plots of two randomly initialized examples of these {\em subgradient curves}.

+We pursue three main themes around the idea of identifiability for an objective $f$.
+First, we reframe the idea in purely {\em metric} terms, using the {\em slope} $|\nabla f|$, which measures instantaneous rate of decrease \cite{giorgi}.
+For example, property (\ref{identifiable-example}) becomes